anza-xyz/agave/shred/README.md

 still get a typed entry point, whose kind mismatch means corruption rather than a malformed packet.
 That mismatch is returned as an error for the caller to interpret as appropriate.

-### Why provenance is a type parameter
+### Why provenance is a value and not a type parameter

 Where a shred came from is not on the wire, it is what this node knows about how the bytes arrived.
 There are four origins: received from a peer, rebuilt by erasure recovery, read back from the blockstore, or built here.
-A shred keeps the one it was born with for as long as it exists.
-It decides which door into a state is open, which is why it belongs in the type rather than in a field.
+A shred keeps the one it was born with for as long as it exists, and `Provenance` is the field that records it.

 Four things can put a shred in `Verified`, and they are not interchangeable.
 A received shred earns it by recomputing the Merkle root and checking the leader's signature.
 A recovered shred has it because recovery runs on a batch whose root was verified before anything was rebuilt from it.
 A shred out of the blockstore has it because nothing is stored there unverified.
 A shred this node built has it by construction.
-Without provenance in the type, the three that skip the signature check are one function with a warning in its doc comment, and nothing stops it being called on a packet from a stranger.
-With it, each is a separate constructor that a shred of the wrong provenance cannot name.
+Each is a separate constructor, so the three that skip the signature check are not one function with a warning in its doc comment, and each stamps the origin it stands for rather than taking it as an argument.
+An `assume_verified(bytes, provenance)` would be precisely the one skip-the-signature-check function whose safety depends on every caller passing the right value; the constructors are named for their doors instead.

-The same parameter carries the rule in the other direction.
-A retransmitter signature is a claim about what a peer sent this node, so `resign` belongs to `Received` and nothing else: a shred this node produced goes out with the all-zero retransmitter signature it was built with, and one it rebuilt from an erasure batch has no upstream to attest to.
+The rule in the other direction is a check on that field.
+A retransmitter signature is a claim about what a peer sent this node, so `resign` requires `Provenance::Received`: a shred this node produced goes out with the all-zero retransmitter signature it was built with, and one it rebuilt from an erasure batch has no upstream to attest to.
 That last case is worth stating because `Recovered` is otherwise the *more* trusted of the two, and the ordering invites the wrong generalization.
 Trusted enough to skip verification is not the same as having something to forward.

+An earlier draft made provenance a third type parameter with a marker per origin.
+It did not earn the parameter. `resign` was the only rule that turned on provenance, and it is a runtime check either way, because whether a shred is resignable also depends on a wire bit its variant byte carries; a type that ruled out three of four origins still could not rule out an unresigned variant.
+What the parameter cost was paid on every signature in the crate, plus an `Unspecified` marker and a `forget_provenance` widening that existed for the one real path that needs mixed origins in one
+collection: blockstore insert holds shreds that just arrived, shreds already stored and shreds rebuilt by erasure recovery, in one pipeline that only reads them.
+As a field, that path is a plain `Vec` and every shred in it can still say where it came from, which the widening had to erase exactly where a counter would want to read it.

-Which socket a received shred arrived on is deliberately not part of provenance.
-Repair and Turbine differ in how the packet was solicited, not in what this node may do with it, and the stage that cares about the difference is counting packets at the socket, where the socket is known without asking the shred.
-What a finer split would buy is what `ShredSource` in `ledger/src/slot_stats.rs` already counts, "of the shreds that completed this FEC set, how many were repaired", which feeds statistics and three warnings and gates nothing; what it costs is that a batch drawn from both sockets stops being a single type.
-Merging them is what keeps `Vec<Shred<K, S, Received>>` from needing an erasure step, and it removed a marker, a widening and a whole grouping trait from this crate.
+Demoting it also made room for the distinction the parameter had to merge away.
+Which socket a received shred arrived on is a `ShredSource` inside `Provenance::Received`.
+Repair and Turbine differ in how the packet was solicited, not in what this node may do with it, so nothing in this crate reads it; what it buys is what `ShredSource` in `ledger/src/slot_stats.rs` already counts, "of the shreds that completed this FEC set, how many were repaired".
+As a type parameter that split would have made a batch drawn from both sockets stop being a single type, which is why the earlier draft merged the two and then needed a `ProvenanceSet` bitfield to carry the detail back across the widening.
+A field needs neither.

-`Stored` is the one origin whose constructor is not pinned to a single state.
-Everything the states stand for was established before the shred was stored and nothing there is ever unwound, so replaying the cascade on the way out would pay for a signature check to learn what is already known.
-`from_blockstore` is generic over the state and materializes whichever one the reading code asks for, with no intermediate transitions.
+`Provenance::Blockstore` is the one origin whose constructor is not pinned to a single state.
+Everything the states stand for was established before the shred was stored and nothing there is ever unwound, so replaying the cascade on the way out would pay for a signature check to learn what is already known. `from_blockstore` is generic over the state and materializes whichever one the reading code asks for, with no intermediate transitions.
 It stays typed in the kind: data and code shreds live in separate blockstore columns, so a read always knows which kind it asked for and `AnyShred` needs no door of its own.

-The cost of putting provenance in the type is that shreds which differ in it cannot share a collection, and one real path needs them to: blockstore insert holds shreds that just arrived, shreds already stored and shreds rebuilt by erasure recovery, in one pipeline that only reads them.
-`forget_provenance` widens any shred to `Unspecified` for exactly that, and it grants nothing, which suits a path that neither verifies nor resigns.
-That path is also the one that needs the kind erased, so it is where the two erasures meet, and the only place that needs both.
-It is a one-way retag of a phantom parameter, free at runtime, and with no narrowing counterpart, so it cannot be used to walk a self-produced shred into the resign path.

-An earlier draft split the received provenances by socket and added a `ProvenanceSet` bitfield to keep the detail across widening.
-It is recorded here because the reasoning generalizes: the bits existed only to carry the distinctions that the type parameter had to drop in order to make mixed batches one type, so removing the distinctions removed the field's only job.
-What must not move into such a field is the gate itself.
-A `resign` that tested a bit would be a runtime error path in place of a compile error, and an `assume_verified(bytes, provenance)` taking the origin as an argument would be precisely the one skip-the-signature-check function whose safety depends on every caller passing the right value.

 ### Why an owned shred plus a borrowed view